 If you are interested in applying for a kaimanawa horse from the muster then we encourage you to prepare early and know the requirements for ownership.
 Please read through the information below and contact us if you have any questions.

 The aerial headcount is usually held around mid-February which determines how many horses we will need to find homes for following the muster.

 Members of the public are unable to attend the musters due to safety considerations for the horses and people in attendance.

-With the cancellation of the 2020 muster due to COVID, we anticipate the 2021 muster will see around 200 horses needing homes.
+With the cancellation of the 2020 muster due to COVID, and only 60% of rehoming target being met in 2021, we anticipate the 2022 muster will see around 160 horses needing homes in 2022.
 Given the pressure we experienced with the double muster of 2018 and needing to home such a large number of horses in one go, we know the next muster will not be easy.